-DEVELOPING ENGLISH (Years 7 - 10)

-Listening Speaking Reading/viewing Writing

-identify specific information if questions are given beforehand understand the gist of small amounts of non-literal and generalised information when appropriate background is given identify a range of vocabulary across different learning areas may ask for clarification and extra time when participating in complex listening tasks, group performances or class discussions. topic demonstrate an awareness and growing control of register in the creation of their spoken texts use appropriate nonverbal language in most familiar contexts moderate their pronunciation, pace and emphasis so that they are understood in most situations, and accent rarely impedes communication use a growing range of technical vocabulary and begin to use some imagery and colloquialisms plan and rehearse more formal spoken to improve fluency and accuracy of oral language can be understood in most contexts. can recognise and read more complex, but still common, letter patterns (eg -tion).
-When instructed, can recognise common suffixes and prefixes, and use these to construct meaning (eg -ed for past tense of regular verbs) use graphophonic, syntactic and semantic cues to work out the meanings of unfamiliar words follow meaning across sentences and paragraphs by tracking basic cohesive and reference items make predictions about the likely content of texts based on their understanding of the different purposes and structures of text types use a growing range of strategies to extend their reading such as adjusting their reading rate according to the task, skimming, scanning and reading on continue to use first language, culture and experiences, when given the opportunity, in order to compare and contrast text types and meanings, and thus enhance their comprehension and cognitive abilities in both languages. communication use cohesive devices to link both within and across paragraphs use pronoun reference with noun/pronoun agreement (eg Mary she her) use appropriate time sequencing (eg first, next, finally) use appropriate abbreviations in notes begin to apply referencing conventions appropriately independently edit with growing success to enhance fluency, accuracy and readability, and present their writing appropriately in print and electronic forms continue to use their first language and previous learning experiences as they develop an understanding of the differences in text types and linguistic features between first language and English to construct texts.
+Listening Speaking Reading/viewing Writing information if questions are given beforehand understand the gist of small amounts of non-literal and generalised information when appropriate background is given identify a range of vocabulary across different learning areas may ask for clarification and extra time when participating in complex listening tasks, group performances or class discussions. correctly, provided that this is on a familiar topic demonstrate an awareness and growing control of register in the creation of their spoken texts use appropriate nonverbal language in most familiar contexts moderate their pronunciation, pace and emphasis so that they are understood in most situations, and accent rarely impedes communication use a growing range of technical vocabulary and begin to use some imagery and colloquialisms plan and rehearse more formal spoken to improve fluency and accuracy of oral language can be understood in most contexts. can read many irregular words, and can recognise and read more complex, but still common, letter patterns (egtion).
+When instructed, can recognise common suffixes and prefixes, and use these to construct meaning (eged for past tense of regular verbs) use graphophonic, syntactic and semantic cues to work out the meanings of unfamiliar words follow meaning across sentences and paragraphs by tracking basic cohesive and reference items make predictions about the likely content of texts based on their understanding of the different purposes and structures of text types use a growing range of strategies to extend their reading such as adjusting their reading rate according to the task, skimming, scanning and reading on vocabulary, but these do not impede communication use cohesive devices to link both within and across paragraphs use pronoun reference with noun/pronoun agreement (eg. Mary she her) use appropriate time sequencing (eg. first, next, finally) use appropriate abbreviations in notes begin to apply referencing conventions appropriately independently edit with growing success to enhance fluency, accuracy and readability, and present their writing appropriately in print and electronic forms continue to use their first language and previous learning experiences as they develop an understanding of the differences in text types and linguistic features between first language and English to construct texts.